 In the wake of its report, the NTSB wants to ban commercial truck drivers from using cell phones while driving.
 An NTSB spokesperson said cell phone use by commercial truck drivers only increases the risk of auto crashes.
 The risk is lethal when the cell phone user is driving a truck that weighs 40 tons at high speeds, added the spokesperson.

 Hopefully, you or a loved one will never experience an accident like this one, but do you know what to do after a car accident?
+Reach out to our office today for a consultation.

 Approved by attorney Roger Johnson